Find Affordable College Courses

 Read full report on Communication & Journalism at Goucher College

-University of Maryland - Baltimore County came in at #10 in this year’s edition of the Best Communication & Journalism Bachelor’s Degree Schools in Maryland ranking.
-Located in the suburb of Baltimore, UMBC is a public college with a large student population.
+University of Maryland - Baltimore County ranked #10 on this year’s Best Communication & Journalism Bachelor’s Degree Schools in Maryland list.
+Located in the large suburb of Baltimore, UMBC is a public college with a fairly large student population.

 Full Communication & Journalism at University of Maryland - Baltimore County Report